felixhekhorn/geko/docs/index.rst

 γEKO documentation
 ==================

-γEKO (pronouced [geko]) is a Python module to solve the point-like contribution to the photon evolution.
+γEKO (pronounced [geko]) is a Python module to solve the point-like contribution to the photon evolution.
 It is closely related to eko_.

 .. _eko: https://github.com/NNPDF/eko